Mike-Morrow/TC_Spatial_Autocorrelation/README.md

 <h2 id="table-extension">9 - Add a table extension with Order Reviews.csv as input</h2>

 <p>We will now begin configuring our table extension.
 Begin by dragging out table extension under the existing connection.
 Then drag out our original data source into the data model as the input of the table extension.</p>

+<p>Note for Windows users using anaconda, you will need to use the forge install command for the gdal package because it will not install using pip.
+Here is the relevant address:https://anaconda.org/conda-forge/gdal</p>